 A sunny spring day in Amsterdam is as good as it gets.
 Sunlight sparkles on the canals, cafes set up outdoor tables, flower stalls bloom with color.
 I could spend weeks strolling this picturesque city in the Netherlands, dodging bicyclists and admiring the architecture, but with only a few days to explore, John and I hit the highlights.

 Mostly we walked.
 Narrow streets and quaint bridges led us to the floating flower market on the Singel Canal.
 The series of shops shows a staggering array of flowers, plants, seeds and bulbs, especially tulips.
+And if you are there during tulip season, make sure to add an extra day to visit Keukenhof and see the neverending tulip fields.

 The famous Rijksmuseum is under renovation, to be completed in 2013, but we saw the stars of its Masterpiece Collection: the Rembrandts and Vermeers, intricate silver pieces, fine Delftware, and some remarkable dollhouses.